potassco/fastlane/doc/content/usage.rst

 .. currentmodule:: large_neighbourhood_search.__init__

-The direct execution supports only a default classic LNS using weighted sums and a random relaxation of shown atoms.
+The default parameters make use of a classic LNS using weighted sums and a random relaxation of shown atoms.
 The search is limited to 2000 steps or 10 min with 20s per solve call and a relax rate of 0.2.
 The search is interrupted, if no better solutions is found after 1000 consecutive steps.

 For finer control over the performed Large-Neighbourhood-Search (LNS) this module should be used as a framework.
-During initialization of the LNS object, the solver and strategy used during execution can be replaced.
+During initialization of the LNS object, the solver and strategy used during execution can be replaced/modified and additional search parameters provided.

 The solver and strategy should be implemented according to the interfaces described :ref:`here<ref_inter>` and have to implement all abstract methods.